tfausak/tfausak.github.io/_drafts/building-a-better-gemfile.md

 That might not sound like much, but it adds up.
 Think of it as a 15 second tax every time you do anything.

-Many of the gems are severely under-specified, too.
+Plus, we don't specify versions for many of the gems.
 This makes running `bundle update` downright dangerous, as you could upgrade to a new major version of a gem.
-Our worst offenders were for assets, like CoffeeScript and Sass.
+Gems in the asset group, like CoffeeScript and Sass, were the worst offenders.
 There's a comment right above them that says:

-> Make sure you peform a full asset precompile on deploy whenever you update any of the gems in the following group.
+> Make sure you perform a full asset precompile on deploy whenever you update any of the gems in the following group.

 But none of them have any versions specified.
 You could argue that that's what `Gemfile.lock` is for.